Large dimensional analysis of general margin based classification methods: Appendix

 \section{Appendix}

 \theequation{A\arabic{equation}}

-This appendix outlines the replica calculation leading to Propositions 1.
-Propositions 2 and 3 are just direct applications of Proposition 1.
+This appendix outlines the replica calculation leading to Claims 1.
+Claims 2 and 3 are just direct applications of Claim 1.
 We limit ourselves to the main steps.
-For a general introduction to the method and its motivation, we refer to \cite{mezard1987spin,mezard2009information}.
+For a general introduction to the replica method and its motivation, we refer to \cite{mezard1987spin,mezard2009information}.

 Denote $\bX=[\bx_1,\cdots,\bx_n]^T$, $\by=(y_1,\cdots,y_n)^T$.
 Among the $n$ samples, let the first $n_+$ ones belong to Class +1, i.e. $y_i=1$ for $i\in\{1,\cdots,n_+\}$ and the last $n_-$ ones belong to Class -1, i.e. $y_i=-1$ for $i\in\{n_++1,\cdots,n\}$.
 We consider regularized classification of the form